Institutionalized (song): Usage and covers

-A portion of the song (namely, the portion involving the request for Pepsi) is famously sampled in the 1991 Cypress Hill song “How I Could Just Kill a Man”.
-The song is referenced during the second verse on the Limp Bizkit song “Stuck” off of their 1997 debut album Three Dollar Bill, Y'all.
+A portion of the song (namely, the portion involving the request for Pepsi) is famously referenced in the 1991 Cypress Hill song “How I Could Just Kill a Man”, as well as during the second verse on the Limp Bizkit song “Stuck” off their 1997 debut album Three Dollar Bill, Y'all.
 A cover of the song is included in the music video game Guitar Hero II for PlayStation 2 and Xbox 360.
 The re-recorded version of the song from Still Cyco After All These Years was also featured in the game Mat Hoffman's Pro BMX 2 (2002).
 It was also popularly covered by the band Senses Fail, and this version can be heard in skateboarding video game Tony Hawk's American Wasteland (where one notable difference is that "Buddy" replaces "Mike" on the lyrics).
 Thrash metal band Evildead covered the main riff on their first release, the track was entitled "S.T.
 Riff".

 The song appears in the films Iron Man, Repo Man, The Brady Bunch Movie, and also on television.
 In an episode from the second season of Miami Vice, the band appeared as themselves, playing it in a bar scene.
 The video for the song was also favorably featured in an episode of Beavis and Butt-head.

 A 2012 tribute album to the Repo Man soundtrack, A Tribute to Repo Man by American Laundromat Records, featured a cover of the song by Amanda Palmer and the Grand Theft Orchestra.